 Our students are actively engaged in sustainability initiatives

 In 2012, we introduced sustainability intern positions at Trinity College.
-These interns are residential students who act as environmental champions and lead the College's sustainability programs on campus.
+These interns are residential students who act as environmental champions and lead the College's sustainability programs.
 They help develop student awareness, run educational initiatives and assist in policy development related to environmental matters.

 We also have a student environment committee, and members help our interns share information about Trinity’s sustainability initiatives and encourage students to make more environmentally conscious choices during their time at Trinity and beyond, for instance by reducing water consumption in showers and laundries.
 Many students also participate in annual events such as Clean Up Australia Day, which is run as a collaboration between our Residential College and Foundation Studies students, and tree planting days in surrounding parks.

 We partner with others to create a more sustainable future

-Trinity College also gets behind plenty of sustainability events and participates in the Sustainability Festival and Earth Hour, among other things.
+Trinity College also gets behind plenty of sustainability events and participates in Earth Hour, among other things.
 Students from the Residential College also team up with our Foundation Studies students and students from neighbouring Ormond College to participate in Clean Up Australia Day.
 We've also partnered up with Greenfleet Australia – a leading not-for-profit environmental organisation that helps Trinity to invest in sustainable carbon offset programs.

-If you’d like to support Trinity College’s sustainability efforts through project Planitgreen, please consider making a donation.
+If you’d like to support Trinity College’s sustainability efforts, please consider making a donation.